Liz Barker: Career

 On 23 June 2000 Barker joined the children's television programme Blue Peter.
 During her six years on the programme she reported from Vietnam, Morocco, Brazil, Austria, Greece, India and the U.S. Her adventures included an inverted spin in a jet, lawn mower racing, paragliding, walking a circus high-wire, cleaning windows at London's Canary Wharf tower.
-She won a bronze medal in the two-woman Bob at the British Bobsleigh championships and once held the Guinness World Record for putting on a duvet cover.
+She won a bronze medal in the two-woman Bob at the British Bobsleigh championships, trained as a Childline counsellor for the charities appeal and once held the Guinness World Record for putting on a duvet cover.

-She interviewed top celebrities, including David Beckham, Quentin Blake and Elton John, whom she presented with a Gold Blue Peter badge in Las Vegas.
+She interviewed celebrities, including David Beckham, Quentin Blake and Elton John, whom she presented with a Gold Blue Peter badge in Las Vegas.
 She also raced former Formula 1 World Champion Lewis Hamilton at go-karts.
 She met the Queen at BBC Television Centre, where her colleague Simon Thomas presented Her Majesty with a Gold Blue Peter badge.
-In the show's adventure serial The Quest she cameoed as Elizabeth I, Queen Victoria and Beatrix Potter.
+She played Elizabeth I, Queen Victoria and Beatrix Potter in Blue Peter films, performed the lead role in the shows BBC Christmas specials 'Rock & Roll Christmas' (2001), 'Christmas At The Club Blue Peter' (2002) and 'Totally Blue Peter' (2005) and acted in the shows mini-series The Quest.
+She presented the Children's Proms at the Royal Albert Hall, the Blue Peter summer roadshows and the Queens Jubilee Concert.

 In 2003, Barker won the Children & Youth category in the CRE Race in the Media Awards for her film on Auschwitz for the Holocaust Memorial Day with survivor Kitty Hart-Moxon.